Linaro/Connect/_pages/register.md

 ---
-title: Register for Linaro Connect San Diego 2019
+title: Register for Linaro Connect Budapest 2020
 description: >
   Register for Linaro Connect and join hundreds of the world's leading Arm Open Source Engineers.